zond/godip/variants/generator/README.md

 The map may need some manual tweaks (e.g. to add canals, coasts or other details), and once this is done then you can generate the bindata.go file.

 You can generate some other maps to check that everything generally looks right by running `go test -v ./...` from the variants directory, and looking in the `test_output_maps` directory afterwards.
+One thing to look out for is erroneous sea-connections between coastal regions that fleets shouldn't be able to travel between.

 #### Add variant tests